Masks, social distancing, parking issues arise at Saco beaches

 “If you can’t see out of your driveway (because of cars parked too close) it’s an accident waiting to happen,” another individual wrote.

-A resident at Kinney Shores said when Route 9 was widened, he was told no parking would be allowed on either the street — but now, people do park there.
+A resident at Kinney Shores said when Route 9 was widened, he was told no parking would be allowed on either side of the street — but now, people do park there.

 Another writer said resident beachgoers have to compete for parking with those from out of town.